“The exploration of this alternative mode of cognition, ideologically suppressed in ourselves, yet still a living force amidst large majorities…”

 For the workshop you will be invited to participate via a range of practices and reflective exercises.

-Published work includes How the Hiding Seek (2018); As Much Space as We Can Imagine: Black Presence in Counselling and Psychotherapy (2019); Black Paranormal: A Playlist (in ‘What is Normal?’
+Other published work includes As Much Space as We Can Imagine: Black Presence in Counselling and Psychotherapy (2019); Black Paranormal: A Playlist (in ‘What is Normal?’
 Confer Books 2020); Reimagining the Space for a Therapeutic Curriculum – a Sketch, (co-authored with Robert Downes in Black Identities and White Therapies: Race Respect and Diversity.
 PCCS 2021) and Otherwise: Writing Unbearable Encounters Through the Register of Race (LIRIC 2021).
-Her forthcoming book Unruly Therapeutic: Black Feminist Writings and Practices in Living Room will be published by W.W.
-Norton in 2023.

 Website ☞ here